Variable Matrix-Weighted Besov Spaces: Boundedness of Classical Operators

 \subsection{Trace Operators}

-In this subsection, we establish trace operators theorem of matrix-weighted Besov spaces.
-Since the trace operators maps the factor from $\rn$ to $\rnn$, to avoid the confusion, it follows that we keep the notions $\rn$ and $\rnn$ in this subsection and, moreover, we assume that all variable exponents $p(\cdot),q(\cdot)$, and $s(\cdot)$ are independent of the $n$-th parameter $x_n$.
+In this subsection, we establish the trace theorem of matrix-weighted Besov spaces.
+Since the trace operators map the factor from $\mathbb{R}^n$ to $\mathbb{R}^{n-1}$, to avoid the confusion, we keep the underlying space symbols $\mathbb{R}^n$ and $\mathbb{R}^{n-1}$ in this subsection.